Annual cost of repairs to CalMac ferry fleet triples in 10 years

 Total spending on repairs has gone beyond £200 million since 2007.

-The ferry network has been stretched as the ageing fleet of vessels is withdrawn for repairs, with island communities warning MSPs last month that the service was in an “all-time critical situation”.
+The ferry network has been stretched as the aging fleet of vessels is withdrawn for repairs, with island communities warning MSPs last month that the service was in an “all-time critical situation”.

 CalMac’s oldest large ferry, MV Isle of Arran, is 39 years old.
 More than a third of the fleet have exceeded their 30-year design life.